Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

-Up to a source distance of approximately 400 (25) Mpc, the Bayesian evidence remains sufficiently high to reliably distinguish between BNS and LMBH mergers with ET (LIGO A+), implying that the inferred BNS merger rate is consistent with the true rate.
-However, beyond 400 (25) Mpc, the Bayesian evidence gradually decreases, and the probability of misidentifying LMBH-LMBH mergers as BNS mergers (or vice versa) increases.
+Up to a source distance of approximately 400 (25) Mpc, the Bayesian evidence remains sufficiently high to reliably distinguish between BNS and BLMBH mergers with ET (LIGO A+), implying that the inferred BNS merger rate is consistent with the true rate.
+However, beyond 400 (25) Mpc, the Bayesian evidence gradually decreases, and the probability of misidentifying BLMBH mergers as BNS mergers (or vice versa) increases.
 Beyond $\sim1200$ (120) Mpc for ET (LIGO A+), the distinction becomes difficult, and the two types of sources appear nearly identical.
 As a result, the inferred BNS merger rate may be overestimated.
-As noted earlier, stiffer EoSs enhance the ability to distinguish BNS from LMBH mergers, enabling reliable separation at larger $D_L$ and resulting in tighter constraints.
+As noted earlier, stiffer EoSs enhance the ability to distinguish BNS from BLMBH mergers, enabling reliable classification even at larger $D_L$ and resulting in tighter constraints.